salizzar/mongomapper_fallback/README.md

 # MongomapperFallback

-At this time, MongoMapper not have any mechanism to properly handle Replicaset connection failures (commonly master falls and arbiter was not selected any server yet).
+At this time, MongoMapper not have any mechanism to properly handle Replicaset connection failures (commonly master falls down and arbiter was not selected any server yet).

 MongomapperFallback is a alternative to handle these failures with a simple retry mechanism.